FAQ

 No. This is independent community tooling for LLM Wiki-style Markdown knowledge folders and agent-readable context.
 It should avoid implying ownership of upstream concepts or compatibility certification from any named runtime or vendor.

-Which repository should I clone first?
+Which package should I install first?

 Do I need all three repositories?